microbit-carlos/microbit-bird-activity/docs/birdcraft.md

 # Bird Pipe Cleaners

-TODO: It'd be nice to make this intro more whimsical.
-And we could give
+Take this quiz to find out what kind of bird you are!

-      each bird a name?
+Well, no really, but you have a few options available.

-What kind of bird do you fancy making??
+What kind of bird do you fancy making? 🦜 🦉 🐥  🦅

-These YouTube tutorials last only a few minutes and show clearly how to make these bird.
+These YouTube tutorials are relatively short and show how to make these cool birds.
 A couple of the options also have step by step instructions with screenshots, but the video is likely easier to understand.

 ## Bird 1